-Constitutional Discourse is an initiative of young researchers brought to life by the politicized atmosphere of the European constitutional dimension.
+Constitutional Discourse is an initiative of European academics and professionals brought to life by the tense atmosphere of the European and Western constitutional dimension.
 European Integration has always been a playing field of political conflict, where the necessary consensus moved the integration process forward from time to time (e.g. the Luxembourg Compromise itself).
-A special place where dissenting parties and the positions they form have clashed in the past and still clash to this day, albeit these parties are not enemies merely opponents, having everyone leave negotiations with a little more they came with.
+European public discourse is a special place where dissenting parties and the positions they form have clashed in the past and still clash to this day, albeit these parties are not enemies merely opponents, having everyone leave negotiations with a little more than they came with.

-In recent years, however, we have witnessed a radicalization of positions.
-Increasingly, those who take a stand are losing the ability to accept that the standpoints of those who voice opposing views are valid and represent values similar to theirs, and that we could only build a stable, united Europe if we don’t engage in ‘mutually assured destruction’.
-When Constitutional Discourse was created, our fundamental idea was that we should continue to consider the nation and national sovereignty as the cornerstone of the European integration process.
-These are essential attributes on which a united Europe can and must be built, because Europe must exist on a solid foundation, as a house which is built on rock(s).
+In recent years, we have seen a worrying trend of increasingly polarized positions, not just in the EU but around the globe.
+Increasingly, those who take a stand are losing the ability to accept that the standpoints of those who voice opposing views are valid and represent values similar to theirs and that we could only build a stable, united Europe if we do not engage in “mutually assured destruction”.
+When Constitutional Discourse was launched, our fundamental idea was that we should continue to consider the nation and national sovereignty as the cornerstone of the European integration process.
+These are essential attributes on which a united Europe can and must be built, because Europe must exist on a solid foundation, like a house built on rock(s).

-We focus on issues that can be addressed through law, particularly constitutional law and discourse, and pay particular attention to the European integration process and the future of Europe as a whole.
-While the conflict of values within the European Union is well-documented, we believe that the root of this conflict lies in a lack of shared historical experiences rather than a lack of confidence in a common future.
-By fostering open and respectful dialogue, we hope to build a better future for all, in other words: uniting diversity for a better tomorrow.
+We focus on issues that can be addressed through law, particularly constitutional law, and discourse, and pay particular attention to the European integration process and the future of Europe as a whole.
+While the conflict of values within the European Union is well documented, we believe that the root of this conflict lies in a lack of shared historical experiences rather than a lack of confidence in a common future.
+By fostering open and respectful dialogue, we hope to build a better future for all, in other words: uniting diversity and an ever closer union for a better tomorrow.

-It is exactly what we need to do today more than ever before in our European Union family, but also all over Europe, to work fervently with the aim to really get to know each other, to truly become a family in equality, mutual respect, will of understanding and converge, not in order to downgrade our standards for the sake of unanimity but for educating, convincing and learning from each other.
+It is exactly what we need to do today more than ever before, all over Europe, to work fervently with the aim to really get to know each other—through educating, debating, and continuously learning from each other—to truly become a family in equality, mutual respect, will of understanding, and converge, but not to downgrade our standards for the sake of unanimity.